Top tips and tricks for a successful digital marketing campaign

 1) Know your customers

 According to an interesting study by Forbes which predicted the secret to successful digital marketing in 2015, it is becoming more important than ever to know you customers.
-Inside out, like the back of your hand, however you choose to describe it without detailed knowledge of the needs, preferences and habits of your chosen demographic, it will prove extremely difficult to drive your digital campaign to any high level successes.
+You need a detailed knowledge of the needs, preferences and habits of your chosen demographic.
+Otherwise, it will prove extremely difficult to drive your digital campaign to any high level successes.

-Key insights from the Forbes article include targeting millennials as a primary audience for digital campaigns; actively build relationships with customers through online platforms, and remembering that digital marketing doesn’t just mean email and social media marketing.
-According to statistics Forbes argues that on average 109.5 text messages are sent per day, and 63% of women and 73% of men will check their phone every hour, so it is worth investing a proportion of your digital marketing strategy on mobile marketing channels.
+Key insights from the Forbes article include targeting millennials as a primary audience for digital campaigns.
+It recommends actively building relationships with customers through online platforms.
+It also asks you to remember that digital marketing doesn’t just mean email and social media marketing.
+According to statistics Forbes argues that on average 109.5 text messages are sent per day.
+63% of women and 73% of men will check their phone every hour.
+It is worth investing a proportion of your digital marketing strategy on mobile marketing channels.

 2) Be social media savvy

-This week saw the launch of the Apple Watch, the long awaited product from the minds of Apple Geniuses and the latest addition to their leading technology range.
-The Apple Watch’s ability to support selected social media content from Twitter and Instagram demonstrates an interesting opportunity for digital marketers to optimise their content for new technology and reach consumers in more creative, direct ways.
-Though asMarketingLand has rightly pointed out, key social media player and often default choice of digital marketers Facebook is most notable by its absence.
-As new technology and new trends sweep social media, it is important to consider which platform is most relevant to a brand, and the access it can promise in the coming months.
+This week saw the launch of the Apple Watch, the long awaited product from the minds of Apple Geniuses.
+It’s the latest addition to their leading technology range.
+The Apple Watch’s ability to support selected social media content from Twitter and Instagram demonstrates an interesting opportunity for digital marketers to optimise their content for new technology.
+Doing so will reach consumers in more creative, direct ways.

 3) Content still reigns supreme

 It is also worth noting that content holds a key benefit when integrated into a successful digital marketing campaign; it’s cheap.
-Whether you are small or medium enterprise looking to start up in a new market or a global blue chip company looking to cut costs and remain competitive in a difficult financial environment, content can provide a cheap but proven way to enhance your digital marketing campaign and increase your Return on Investment on strategy.
-By embracing creativity, originality and flare, you can make content work for your digital strategy, with little or no cost to your marketing budget.
+It’s perfect for small or medium enterprises looking to start up in a new market.
+Content is also invaluable to global blue chip companies looking to cut costs and remain competitive.
+Your content can provide a cheap but proven way to enhance your digital marketing and increase your ROI on strategy.
+By embracing creativity, originality and flare, you can make content work for your digital strategy.
+It will take little or no cost from your marketing budget.